chloesyy/ip/docs/README.md

 You can add a todo task, a deadline or an event to your task list.

 ### Mark a task as done
-All tasks are marked as undone by default.
+Your tasks will be marked as undone by default.
 When you have completed your task, you can mark it as done.

 ### Delete a task